 Roles & Responsibilities

-- Reporting to the Area Duty Officer, you will be responsible to directly supervise seasonal WFC during Presuppression and
+- Reporting to the area duty officer, you will be responsible for directly supervising seasonal wildfire crews during pre-suppression and suppression activities.

 - Obtain daily project or wildfire assignments complemented with a safety briefing to address all anticipated working conditions

 and potential hazards to ensure worker safety under your supervision.

 - Act as a mentor and trainer to enhance wildfire crews’ knowledge base, skills and abilities.

 - Effectively communicate with the duty officer and wildfire crews to effectively complete tasks and assignments in a safe and timely manner.

 - Complete all administrative duties with accuracy and meet deadlines.

 - Complete all operations in accordance with Departmental Policy & Sop's, Occupational Health and Safety Acts & Regulations

 and Financial Policy & Business Rules.

 - Participating in supporting the Wildfire Detection and Wildfire Prevention programs.